tc39/proposal-async-context/README.md

 }
 ```

-Zones have an optional `name`, which is used for tooling and debugging purposes.

-Zones can be `fork`ed, creating a _child zone_ whose `parent` pointer is the forker.

 The concept of the _current zone_, reified as `Zone.current`, is crucial.
 Both `run` and `wrap` are designed to manage running the current zone:

 - `z.run(callback)` will set the current zone to `z` for the duration of `callback`, resetting it to its previous value afterward.
 This is how you "enter" a zone.